AqlaSolutions/AqlaSerializer/README.md

 	(dynamic_types_count:)(varint)1
 	(dynamic_type_fullnames:)(string[])System.Guid

-	// dynamic type mapping settings should be possible to et with attribute on field
+	// dynamic type mapping settings should be possible to specify with attribute on field

 	[:endif]